 - Another aspect that has been altered is the material used in the upper.
 Instead of mesh, the Pureboost X TR 3.0 uses knit.
 This fabric is breathable and also accommodates the expansion of the foot during workout sessions.

 Adidas Pureboost X TR 3.0 size and fit

 The Adidas Pureboost X TR 3.0 is created with women’s foot shape and dynamics in mind.
 Lengthwise, it generally runs true to size and is available in US sizes 5 to 10.5.
 It comes in a B - Medium width.
 The shoe is constructed with a floating arch which hugs the midfoot, making it narrow in the midfoot, but the forefoot is wide to allow for a toe-splay.
-Clicking the Size Chart link on the product page opens a window that tutors consumers on how to properly measure their feet and obtain an accurately-sized footgear.

 The underside of the Adidas Pureboost X TR 3.0 is lined with rubber.
 This compound protects the midsole against abrasion associated with training indoors or outdoors.
 It forms a cup-like mold that wraps the midsole and extends upwards at the forefoot to provide lateral support.